Soccentric/Zion-Hardware/README.md

 # Zion-Hardware

+## 🌟 Welcome to Zion-Hardware - Open Source FPGA Platform

+**Unleashing Programmable Logic for Custom Computing**

+This repository features the complete design schematics, Bill of Materials (BOM), and extensive documentation for our Zion-Hardware platform - an AMD Xilinx Zynq UltraScale+ MPSoC and Zynq 7000 based solution that combines the flexibility of FPGA fabric with powerful processing systems.
+By open-sourcing these designs, we're empowering engineers to create custom hardware accelerators and innovative embedded systems that were previously out of reach.

+### 🎯 Our Mission
+Soccentric believes in the transformative power of programmable hardware.
+Our open source initiative seeks to:
+- **Democratize FPGA Design**: Make high-performance programmable logic accessible to all
+- **Enable Customization**: Provide templates for domain-specific hardware acceleration
+- **Foster Innovation**: Create a community where custom computing solutions thrive
+- **Accelerate Research**: Support academic and industrial research in programmable systems

+### 📋 What's Included
+- **Complete Zynq Designs**: Full schematics for UltraScale+ and Zynq 7000 platforms
+- **FPGA IP Cores**: Custom intellectual property blocks and accelerators
+- **High-Speed Interface Designs**: PCIe, Ethernet, and custom protocol implementations
+- **Development Boards**: Reference designs for rapid prototyping
+- **Vivado Projects**: Complete FPGA design projects with constraints
+- **Software Drivers**: Linux drivers and bare-metal examples
+- **Performance Benchmarks**: Characterization data and optimization guides

+**Author:** Sandesh Ghimire
+**©** Sandesh@soccentric.com

 ## Overview
 AMD Xilinx Zynq UltraScale+ MPSoC and Zynq 7000 based hardware platform providing heterogeneous computing with programmable logic and processing systems.
 These System-on-Chips integrate high-performance CPUs, GPUs, and FPGA fabric, enabling hardware acceleration and real-time processing for demanding embedded applications.